 What is DFM (Design For Manufacturing)?

-The object of Design for Manufacturing and Assembly is to design your product in such a way that ease of assembly is increased and ease of part manufacture is also increased.
+The object of Design for Manufacturing and Assembly is to design your product in such a way that ease of assembly is increased, and ease of part manufacture is also increased.
 In other words, we want the parts to be simply made and assembled together.
-This translates to lower cost, quicker time to market and other process and business benefits that I will discuss later.
+This translates to lower costs, quicker time to market, and other process and business benefits that I will discuss later.

-It’s important to note that DFMA, DFM (Design for Manufacturability) and DFA (Design for Assembly) are all interrelated and you may see people in industry using them interchangeably, however this is not completely accurate.
+It’s important to note that DFMA, DFM (Design for Manufacturability), and DFA (Design for Assembly) are all interrelated, and you may see people in the industry using them interchangeably, however, this is not completely accurate.
 DFMA is a combination of both DFM and DFA, encompassing the parts manufacture and the assembly processes.

 Generally speaking, DFMA looks at many factors but here are three groupings that we like to lean on:

 - Eliminate – look for parts that aren’t even necessary to the product function.
 You’ll be amazed at the amount of redundant or even useless parts that end up in a design.
-There’s a lot of reasons for this, design changes, new engineers and features that never took hold.
+There are a lot of reasons for this, like design changes, new engineers, and features that never took hold.

 - Optimize – Can the parts be simplified?
 Can assembly be simplified?
-Here’s three great ways to optimize the assembly process.
-1) Create modular sub-assemblies that can be easily built outside of the final integration 2) Are there easier ways to join the parts, like using clips, tabs or press fitting versus screws, nuts and bolts 3) are the parts optimized with orientation in mind?
-Can they only be assembled in one direction so the assembler doesn’t have to fumble through it or risk assembling backwards?
+Here are three great ways to optimize the assembly process.
+1) Create modular sub-assemblies that can be easily built outside of the final integration 2) Are there easier ways to join the parts, like using clips, tabs, or press-fitting versus screws, nuts, and bolts 3) are the parts optimized with orientation in mind?
+Can they only be assembled in one direction, so the assembler doesn’t have to fumble through it or risk assembling backward?
 This can be done with keyways, bosses, asymmetrical features

 With all the great benefits from DFMA and DFM, one wonders what are some common issues that might crop up?

 First and foremost, finding the right people to help with DFMA is somewhat difficult.
-The crossover experience for materials, processes, quantities and techniques is extremely broad.
-The industrial professionals with a broad skill set across many techniques are difficult to come by.
+The crossover experience for materials, processes, quantities, and techniques is extremely broad.
+Industrial professionals with a broad skill set across many techniques are difficult to come by.
 One great way to overcome this is to involve your parts manufacturers at an early design stage.
 They can give their guidance to some degree.

-I’ve outlined about what is DFM(A), how to get it incorporated for your product and what are some benefits and issues.
+I’ve outlined what is DFM(A), how to get it incorporated into your product, and what are some benefits and issues.
 With any luck, you can start your DFMA journey here.
-Feel free to reach out to PEKO to see our DFMA services and how we’ve incorporated major changes to help our customers get to market faster with long lasting and high quality Contract Manufacturing methods.
+Feel free to reach out to PEKO to see our DFMA services and how we’ve incorporated major changes to help our customers get to market faster with long-lasting and high-quality Contract Manufacturing methods.